 Pick up an e-bike at Pat’s of Waterton and head out for a couple of easy, fun hours of biking.
 On a previous trip I biked most of the Red Rock Parkway from the Waterton townsite.
 It’s a fabulous, soul-stirring ride especially with the wildflower display BUT the road is narrow and you really must exercise caution around any cars.

 Or hop on the Kootenai Brown Trail – a dedicated bike path that travels for 6.9 km from the Townsite campground to visitor facilities in the Waterton Valley – while enjoying superlative mountain views.
 It’s nice to do it at a pace that allows you to jump on and off your bike, when there’s a photo you want to catch.
-And trust me, with the wildflowers around, there will be plenty of stopping.

 Another fantastic option is to do the bike ride up the Chief Mountain Highway.
 That’s what we did and what a fun ride it turned out to be.
 Start on the Kootenai Brown trail and take it past the park gates.
 Follow the signs for the US border crossing.
 Climb – easily if you have an e-bike – enjoying the views of Chief Mountain.
 We stopped about 5 minutes short of the border.
 The return was so much fun with some in the group clocking speeds of 65 km/hour.